Visiting Research Fellow

 Liz’s research explores discourses of history and memory in the context of digital heritage projects and cultural policy.
 Case studies include the European Commission-funded project Europeana and UNESCO’s Memory of the World programme.
-She has several secondary research interests, primarily in literary studies and rare books and manuscripts.
+She has several secondary research interests, primarily in literary studies and early printed books.

 ‘The Dynamics of Scale in Digital Heritage Cultures’, in Tuuli Lähdesmäki, Suzie Thomas and Yujie Zhu (eds), Politics of Scale: A New Approach to Heritage Studies (forthcoming, Berghahn Books, 2018) (co-written with Rhiannon Bettivia).

 ‘All and Each: A Socio-Technical Review of the Europeana Project’, Digital Humanities Quarterly 11.3 (2017) (co-written with Rhiannon Bettivia).